simonhyll/tauri-by-simon/src/introduction.md

 - Started making contributions to the "real" projects with mainly bug fixes and documentation improvements
 - Created a Youtube channel where I primarily talk about Tauri
 - Writing this book in 2023

-## About the book

-A lot of what you find here is going to be opinionated.

 ## Disclaimer